- Reason to choose Tokyo

 - Taste City of diverse culinary delights made by food connoisseurs

-- Tokyo boasts the most number of Michelin acclaimed restaurants in the world, and you'll understand why as soon as you step inside the restaurants around the city.
-The true appeal of Tokyo's culinary options is the high quality of the countless eateries in every street corner.
-The richly diverse dining scene is the culmination of the Tokyo food connoisseurs' uncompromising focus on quality and details.
+- Tokyo boasts the most number of Michelin acclaimed restaurants in the world.
+The rich diverse dining scene is the culmination of the Tokyo food connoisseurs' uncompromising focus on quality and details.

 From Tokyo Tourism Experts